-(d) As otherwise authorized pursuant to the District's Investment Policy.

-Section 6.
-In addition to Section 4 above, all transfers between accounts may be made by joint action of any two (2) of the following four (4) individuals: the Board President, Treasurer, General Manager and the Director of Finance and Human Resources, without the prior approval of the Board; provided, however, that the General Manager and Director of Finance and Human Resources shall record such transfers and report the same to the Treasurer and the Board at the next regularly scheduled meeting.
-In no event shall transfers between investment accounts and operational accounts exceed the amount of funds sufficient for the normal operations of the District in accordance with the Annual Budget, unless otherwise specifically approved by the Board of Directors.

-Section 7.
-Pursuant to Government Code Sections 53635 and 53601, the District's investments may include (but are not limited to):
+The Investment Trust of California, doing business as CalTrust, in accordance the provisions of Government Code Section 16429,1 for 1 the purposes of investment as set forth therein.
+2 (d) As otherwise authorized pursuant to the District's Investment Policy.
+3 Section 6.
+In addition to Section 4 above, all transfers between accounts may 4 be made by joint action of any two (2) of the following four (4) individuals: the Board 5 President, Treasurer, General Manager and the Director of Finance and Human 6 Resources, without the prior approval of the Board; provided, however, that the General 7 Manager and Director of Finance and Human Resources shall record such transfers and 8 report the same to the Treasurer and the Board at the next regularly scheduled meeting.
+9 In no event shall transfers between investment accounts and operational accounts 10 exceed the amount of funds sufficient for the normal operations of the District in 11 accordance with the Annual Budget, unless otherwise specifically approved by the Board 12 of Directors.
+13 Section 7.
+Pursuant to Government Code Sections 53635 and 53601, the 14 District's investments may include (but are not limited to): 15 Deposits of no more than \$1 million dollars in negotiable certificates (a) 16 of deposit (including accruing interest), provided however, that in no event shall 17 purchases of certificates of deposit exceed thirty (30%) of the District's surplus money.
+Certificate of Deposit (or Time Deposits) shall be placed with commercial banks and/or savings and loan companies that are insured by the Federal Deposit Insurance Corporation (FDIC).

-- (a) Deposits of no more than \$1 million dollars in negotiable certificates of deposit (including accruing interest), provided however, that in no event shall purchases of certificates of deposit exceed thirty (30%) of the District's surplus money.
-Certificate of Deposit (or Time Deposits) shall be placed with commercial banks and/or savings and loan companies that are insured by the Federal Deposit Insurance Corporation (FDIC). - (b) Deposits of no more than \$2 million dollars in securities of the U.S. Government or its agencies, fully guaranteed as to payment by the U.S. Government or the agency. - Section 8.
+(b) Deposits of no more than \$2 million dollars in securities of the U.S. Government or its agencies, fully guaranteed as to payment by the U.S. Government or the agency.

+Section 8.
 The General Manager and the Director of Finance and Human Resources at the direction of the Treasurer shall prepare and present to the Board an annual statement of investment policy as required by Government Code Section 53646.
+RES 2020-03- FINANCE